-The Seaside Rural area contains many streams transporting water to the ocean.
+The Seaside Rural area is very humid (80-120 inches of rain per year) resulting in contains many streams transporting water to the ocean.
 The major rivers in the area are the Necanicum River, which flows northwest through the northern part of the study area, and the North Fork of the Nehalem, which flows southwest and drains the southeast part of the planning area.
-Ecola Creek drains most of the area immediately behind Cannon Beach.
+Elk Creek drains most of the area immediately behind Cannon Beach.
 Circle and Klootchie Creeks are major tributaries of the Necanicum River.